Α-Tocopherol

 α-Tocopherol (alpha-tocopherol) is a type of vitamin E. Its E number is "E307".
 Vitamin E exists in eight different forms, four tocopherols and four tocotrienols.
-All feature a chromane ring, with a hydroxyl group that can donate a hydrogen atom to reduce free radicals and a hydrophobic side chain which allows for penetration into biological membranes.
+All feature a chromane ring, with a hydroxyl group that can donate a hydrogen atom to reduce free radicals and a hydrophobic side chain, along with an aromatic ring is situated near the carbonyls in the fatty acyl chains of the phospholipid bilayer, allows for penetration into biological membranes.
+It is found most in the membrane's non-raft domains, associated with omega-3 and 6 fatty acids, to partially prevent oxidation.
+The most prevalent form, α-tocopherol, is involved in molecular, cellular, biochemical processes closely related to overall lipoprotein and lipid homeostasis.
 Compared to the others, α-tocopherol is preferentially absorbed and accumulated in humans.

 Vitamin E is found in a variety of tissues, being lipid-soluble, and taken up by the body in a wide variety of ways.
-The most prevalent form, α-tocopherol, is involved in molecular, cellular, biochemical processes closely related to overall lipoprotein and lipid homeostasis.
 Ongoing research is believed to be "critical for manipulation of vitamin E homeostasis in a variety of oxidative stress-related disease conditions in humans."
 One of these disease conditions is the α-tocopherol role in the use by malaria parasites to protect themselves from the highly oxidative environment in erythrocytes.
+A second of these disease conditions is the α-tocopherol antioxidant properties' role cardiovascular heart disease.
+In preventing LDL (low-density lipoprotein) oxidation, it is able to decrease chances of atherosclerosis and arterial build-up.

+Synthesis

+To synthesize the ⍺-diastereomer selectively, tocol acetate is transformed to the naturally occurring, kinetically favored α-tocopherol after being catalyzed by the lipase enzyme.
+This reaction occurs under biological conditions, commonly in the digestive system.